What Do I Do With My KiwiSaver When I Retire?

 |

-Option 6: Take a portion and pay it to yourself fortnightlyMany New Zealanders are either reluctant to spend their KiwiSaver money.
-Others spend it too quickly and run out early into their retirement.
+Option 5: Take a portion and pay it to yourself fortnightlyMany New Zealanders are reluctant to spend their KiwiSaver money.
+Others spend it too quickly and run out early in their retirement.
 If you're looking to preserve your KiwiSaver for the long term, you will need to make a distribution plan and stick to it.

 In summary, what do I need to do?